phagunbaya/falkonry-java-client/README.md

 InputStatus inputStatus = falkonry.addInput(eventbuffer.getId(),data,options);
 ```
-    * To add json/csv data from a stream
+    * To add json/csv data from a stream to an Eventbuffer

 ```java
 import com.falkonry.client.Falkonry